oishikm12/cpp-collection/README.md

 ### Number Theory

 * [**Divisible Subarrays**](problems/divisible_subarrays.cpp) - Given a list of integers, the task is to find how many subarrays exist whose sum is divisble by the number of elements in the list
+* [**Multiplicative Modular Inverse**](problems/multiplicative_modular_inverse.cpp) - Given a certain number and another number to divide it with, the task is to find a certain number which when multiplied with the number to be divided, changes the remainder of the division to 1
+* [**Super Primes**](problems/super_primes.cpp) - Given a range from 1 to `n`, the task is to find out how many such numbers exist which have exactly 2 distinct prime divisors
+* [**Weight Balancing**](problems/weight_balancing.cpp) - Given two weights, the task is to find out how many combination of those weights can be used to attain a third weight
+* [**Divisors of Factorials**](problems/divisors_of_factorial.cpp) - Given a number, the task is to find out the total count of divisors of the factorial of the number
+* [**Good Sets**](problems/good_sets.cpp) - Given a list of numbers, task is to find count of all such subsets of the list such that every number in the set is a divisor of the number next to it

 ### Greedy Techniques